jedhastwell/phaser3-game-menu-example/README.md

-# Phaser 3 + ES6 + Webpack Boilerplate
+# Phaser 3 Game Menu Structure Example
-A boilerplate project for creating games with Phaser3, ES6 and Webpack.
+A simple architecture for managing the flow between a game menu and game levels.
+Also demonstrates how assets could be preloaded prior to starting the game.

 ## Setup